simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 *Avalokiteshvara:* The greatest Bodhisattva of Northern Buddhism.
 The savior and deliverer.
 Generally depicted many-armed and many-faced.

-*Pemayangtse, Dubdi, Tashiding, Sanga Chöling, Baling:* Monasteries in Sikhim.
+*Pemayangtse, Dubdi, Tashi-ding, Sanga Chöling, Daling:* Monasteries in Sikhim.

 *Dharmapala:* Protector of religion.